A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.

 The first of these reports comes from Košice, the largest city in eastern Slovakia, which prior to World War I was part of the Austro-Hungarian Empire.
 It appeared on page 7 (columns 2 and 3) of the May 16, 1877 issue of the Viennese newspaper Welt Blatt:

 From Košice: On the 6th of this month, a veterinarian¹ residing at Košice, Herr Kaiser, was called to the nearby village of Buza where the pregnant cow of a farmer, named Glück, had been unable to calve despite all efforts to assist her.
-But when even the vet couldn't help, she had to be slaughtered.
+When even the vet couldn't help, she had to be slaughtered.
 And what was inside!
 Instead of a calf, the assembled farm workers were amazed to find a fully formed bear cub weighing 60 Viennese pounds (i.e., 74 lbs or 33.5 kg).
 It had a long-haired, shaggy coat and resembled a calf only in the upper portion of its face.
 The nasal bones were absent and it was a cyclops with a single eye in the center of its forehead.
 At the urging of the veterinarian, this remarkable monstrosity was taken to Košice.
 [Translated by E. M. McCarthy.
 Original German.]

 A separate report about another alleged bear-cow hybrid appeared in the same newspaper, Welt Blatt, the following year (see page 9, column 1 of the May 18, 1878 issue):